 Stay on the District or Circle line and end up at the Tower of London.

 Alternatively, if you dont fancy sitting on a tube for around an hour, then hop onto the number 111 bus and head to Hampton Court.
 Its a wonderful palace on the river.
-If you fancy it, you can take a boat to Richmond and back. almost 7 years ago
+If you fancy it, you can take a boat to Richmond and back. about 7 years ago